-Prior to enrolling in the Dollinger Master of Real Estate Development program, students are expected to have satisfied various prerequisites.
+Prior to enrolling in the Dollinger Master of Real Estate Development program, students are expected to have satisfied various academic and experiential prerequisites.
 Applicants are expected to address their preparation in these areas in the personal statement of their admission application.

 MRED applicants are expected to have preparatory coursework and/or training in general business finance prior to enrollment at USC.
 Some applicants have already completed such classes as part of a bachelors or masters degree program.
 Applicants in need of this training should consider university extension programs, community colleges, or specialized training centers as possible sources for this instruction.
-Applicants are expected to address their preparation in the areas listed below in the written statement with the application for admission.
-Applicants must demonstrate competency in:
+Applicants are expected to address their preparation in the areas listed below in the written statement with the application for admission:

 - General business finance (including the use of Microsoft Excel)